 eyeball some of the camping opportunities for a future visit.

-On this route we will get to see over 250 miles of territory that is
+On this route we will get to see some territory that is

 new to us between Rifle, CO and Green River, WY.
 We've been on the other